 The nc_pairs_flag entry is a dictionary of booleans indicating which fields should be written to the NetCDF genesis pairs output file.
 Each type of output is enabled by setting it to TRUE and disabled by setting it to FALSE.
 The latlon option writes the latitude and longitude values of the output grid.
-The remaining options write a count of the number of points occuring within each grid cell.
+The remaining options write a count of the number of points occurring within each grid cell.
 The fcst_genesis and best_genesis options write counts of the forecast and Best track genesis locations.
 The fcst_track and best_track options write counts of the full set of track point locations, which can be refined by the valid_minus_genesis_diff_thresh option, described below.
-The fcst_fy_oy and fcst_fy_on options write counts for the locations of Best track genesis event HITS and MISSES.
+The fcst_fy_oy and fcst_fy_on options write counts for the locations of forecast genesis event HITS and FALSE ALARMS.
+The best_fy_oy and best_fn_oy options write counts for the locations of Best track genesis event HITS and MISSES.
 Note that since matching forecast and Best track genesis events may occur in different grid cells, their counts are reported separately.

+'''

 valid_minus_genesis_diff_thresh = NA;

+'''

 The valid_minus_genesis_diff_thresh is a threshold which affects the counts in the NetCDF pairs output file.
 The fcst_tracks and best_tracks options, described above, turn on counts for the forecast and Best track points.
 This option defines which of those track points should be counted by thresholding the track point valid time minus genesis time difference.
 If set to NA, the default threshold which always evaluates to true, all track points will be counted.
 Setting <=0 would count the genesis point and all track points prior.
 Setting >0 would count all points after genesis.
-And setting >=-12||<=12 would could all points within 12 hours of the genesis time.
+And setting >=-12 | |<=12 would could all points within 12 hours of the genesis time.

+'''

 best_unique_flag = TRUE;

+'''